 If you have a more stable pelvis, core, and back there will be a decreased tension and tightness that you need in your hamstrings.

-Leg is straight, bridge up your body and then come back down.
+The leg is straight, bridge up your body and then come back down.
 Focus on controlled movement.
-Perform 10 repetitions starting off with one set on each side.
-You can progress to 2 or 3 sets and really targeting the strengthening of the hamstrings and glutes.
-We are really working on rotational stability.
-If we work on that rotational part, we will increase the stability in the hip, core, and back which will decrease the need for the hamstrings to be tight in order to stabilize those areas.
+Perform 10 repetitions starting with one set on each side.
+You can progress to 2 or 3 sets and target the strengthening of the hamstrings and glutes.
+We are working on rotational stability.
+If we work on that rotational part, we will increase the stability in the hip, core, and back which will decrease the need for the hamstrings to be tight to stabilize those areas.

 There you go!
-If you have tight hamstrings, attack it in three ways.
-Do Foam Rolling, and then perform Stretching, and then make sure you are doing more unilateral Core Stability work.
+If you have tight hamstrings, attack them in three ways.
+Do Foam Rolling, then perform Stretching, and then make sure you are doing more unilateral Core Stability work.